 There are external measures you take to do this, such as treating your meeting space like a kind of temple.
 This involves cleaning with care and mindfulness.
 Burning incense, or similar.
 Lighting a candle.
 Having positive images and sayings on your walls.
 Making sure all of your things are organized and in their right place.

-Then there are internal measures you take, such as making time for meditation or a form of silence with the group, inclusive prayer if it’s culturally or organizationally acceptable, singing, dancing, and honestly sharing what’s on your mind.
+Then there are internal measures you take, such as making time for meditation or a form of silence with the group, inclusive prayer (if it’s culturally or organizationally acceptable), singing, dancing, and honestly sharing what’s on your mind.

 As an example, below you can see us performing an aarti.

-All of these things we do daily.
+All of these kinds of things we do daily.